IITIO’s NAFTA submission: the first to spark inclusion of Indigenous Trade among International trade partnerships

 The first phase of the GAICWG was to put together a draft outline, the concepts delineating the Indigenous Chapter.
 The outline was divided into three sections of development.
 General Provisions, Facilitation of Indigenous Participation in Trade, and Committee to Guide Trade and Indigenous Peoples.
 The next collaborative step was for Global Affairs to draft for the GAICWG a summary of the Indigenous elements that, based on the group discussion, should go in a modernized NAFTA.
 Part of this Indigenous element included a NAFTA Summary which explained and contextualized Canada’s larger approach to renegotiating a modernized NAFTA, which also included original traditional elements that typically go into a trade agreement such as NAFTA (intellectual property, government procurement, services and non‑conforming measures, to name a few).
 The Summary also explained Canada’s inclusive approach to an Indigenous Chapter in the context of NAFTA Modernization.
 The Summary allowed the GAICWG and Global Affairs to better understand the proper and justifiable fit that an Indigenous Chapter would have in a modernized and progressive NAFTA.

 The final phase of the GAICWG was to hammer out the details of what content would go into the Indigenous Chapter and how best to ensure that all interests will be accommodated, and how Indigenous rights will not be eroded.
 IITIO has been involved in the development and shaping of the Indigenous Chapter.
 Michael Woods and Wayne Garnons‑Williams have attended and contributed to every single weekly GAICWG meeting and every NAFTA briefing and will continue to do so until the conclusion of NAFTA.
-It is also to be noted that IITIO Executive member Risa Schwartz (in her capacity as legal counsel to the AFN) joined the Indigenous Chapter working group in September 2017 and has made notable contributions since her inclusion.

 On October 6, 2017, the Chair of IITIO was invited to a NAFTA – Intellectual Property “think tank” session chaired by the Minister of Foreign Affairs, Chrystia Freeland.
 At this session, IITIO’s analysis of Indigenous Traditional Knowledge in relation to International Intellectual Property Law regimes was favorably accepted by Minister Freeland:

 It would appear that the policy motivation for involving IITIO was not only the useful content of the legal analysis via the paper on Traditional Knowledge in the context of Intellectual Property but also the stated concern by Minister Freeland to not “pigeonhole” Indigenous issues within NAFTA, relegating them to the Indigenous Chapter alone.
 Indeed, Global Affairs welcomed input on all issues impacting Indigenous interests, ranging from Intellectual property and government procurement to dispute resolution and human resource issues.
 Where concerns were raised, Global Affairs took the time to listen and to read our submissions.
+The TK/IP policy paper of IITIO’s that was submitted to the Minister of Trade can be found at the following hyperlink:

 In the end the Indigenous Chapter was a true collaborative product that the GAICWG could hand off to the Canadian NAFTA negotiating team.
 Proof of the success of this collaboration was the fact that while there was initial reluctance and a lack of understanding on the part of the trade negotiation teams of Mexico and the USA, after discussion and presentation of the GAICWG’s work, the US and Mexico negotiation teams agreed to sit down to negotiate content based on the Indigenous Chapter.
 The Indigenous Chapter itself is a reflection of the collaborative, thoughtful and inclusive approach to good policy development.
 The Indigenous Chapter has three core objectives: